Impact of lung segmentation on the diagnosis and explanation of COVID-19 in chest X-ray images: Abstract

 \section{Abstract}

-The COVID-19 pandemic is undoubtedly one of the biggest public health crises our society has ever faced.
-The impact of COVID-19 on our society, economy, and healthcare system is estimated to be high, given its clinical severity.
-Timely and accurate diagnosis is crucial to allow the healthcare personnel to take the appropriate actions.
-One of the main complications caused by COVID-19 is pneumonia.
-The standard exams for pneumonia diagnosis are chest X-ray (CXR) and computed tomography (CT) scan.
-The CT scan is more precise than the CXR.
-However, CXR is quite suitable in some particular situations because it is cheaper, faster, more widespread in less economically developed regions, and exposes the patient to much less radiation.
-This paper's main objectives are to demonstrate the impact of lung segmentation in COVID-19 automatic identification using CXR images and evaluate which contents of the image decisively contribute to the identification.
-We have performed lung segmentation using a U-Net CNN architecture, and the classification using three well-known CNN architectures: VGG, ResNet, and Inception.
-To estimate the impact of lung segmentation, we applied some Explainable Artificial Intelligence (XAI), such as LIME and Grad-CAM.
-To evaluate our approach, we built a database named RYDLS-20-v2, following our previous publication and the COVIDx database guidelines.
-We evaluated the impact of creating a COVID-19 CXR image database from different sources, called database bias, and the COVID-19 generalization from one database to another, representing our less biased scenario.
-The experimental results of the segmentation achieved a Jaccard distance of 0.034 and a Dice coefficient of 0.982.
-In the best and more realistic scenario, we achieved an F1-Score of 0.74 and an area under the ROC curve of 0.9 for COVID-19 identification using segmented CXR images.
-Further testing and XAI techniques suggest that segmented CXR images represent a much more realistic and less biased performance.
-More importantly, the experiments conducted show that even after segmentation, there is a strong bias introduced by underlying factors from the data sources, and more efforts regarding the creation of a more significant and comprehensive database still need to be done.
+COVID-19 frequently provokes pneumonia, which can be diagnosed using imaging exams.
+Chest X-ray (CXR) is often useful because it is cheap, fast, widespread, and uses less radiation.
+Here, we demonstrate the impact of lung segmentation in COVID-19 identification using CXR images and evaluate which contents of the image influenced the most.
+Semantic segmentation was performed using a U-Net CNN architecture, and the classification using three CNN architectures (VGG, ResNet, and Inception).
+Explainable Artificial Intelligence techniques were employed to estimate the impact of segmentation.
+A three-classes database was composed: lung opacity (pneumonia), COVID-19, and normal.
+We assessed the impact of creating a CXR image database from different sources, and the COVID-19 generalization from one source to another.
+The segmentation achieved a Jaccard distance of 0.034 and a Dice coefficient of 0.982.
+The classification using segmented images achieved an F1-Score of 0.88 for the multi-class setup, and 0.83 for COVID-19 identification.
+In the cross-dataset scenario, we obtained an F1-Score of 0.74 and an area under the ROC curve of 0.9 for COVID-19 identification using segmented images.
+Experiments support the conclusion that even after segmentation, there is a strong bias introduced by underlying factors from different sources.

-\keywords{COVID-19 \and chest X-ray \and semantic segmentation \and explainable artificial intelligence.}
+\keywords{COVID-19 \and chest X-ray \and semantic segmentation \and explainable artificial intelligence}